nmshd/documentation/_docs_explore/22-security.md

 Even if malware would be executed within the Enmeshed runtime, it would need to break out of the sandbox to do evil stuff with the actual device.
 This applies primarily to the Enmeshed App.

-There is a downside: Malware could still access the data within the Enmeshed runtime, meaning Enmeshed keys and communication payloads.
+However a malware could still access the data within the Enmeshed runtime, meaning Enmeshed keys and communication payloads which is highly sensitive data.

 # Connector Security